 18 months ago, we started collecting local KPI data for a client’s 2000+ Google My Business locations.
 We immediately realized about a third of our traffic from Google originated from the Map Pack (formerly unattributed) and core KPIs were occurring at a magnitude 4x larger than we were capturing within our own web properties.
 Not only had we been unable to optimize against this data to improve our local strategy, but we had also missed out on an opportunity to highlight the successes of that strategy for our client.
 By closing the data gap created by Google’s local SERP, we improved our client’s satisfaction with their digital presence overall and were able to leverage the data to more effectively optimize local listings.

 When we discuss local KPIs, what are we talking about?
-We’re referring to engagement metrics that are taking place within the SERPs, GMB listings, and maps that until now have been featured exclusively in the Google My Business Dashboard and not available in reporting tools such as Search Console and Google Analytics.
+We’re referring to engagement metrics that are taking place within the SERPs, GMB listings, and maps that have, since 2014, been featured exclusively in the Google My Business Dashboard and not available in reporting tools such as Search Console and Google Analytics – until now.
+These include:

-- Map Pack and Google Maps impressions and engagement
+Map Pack and Google Maps views and engagement